sstadt/jekyll-portfolio/_posts/2018-07-07-vue-firebase-chat.markdown

 At long last it\'s time to build out our realtime chat functionality.
 Now that we have an authenticated user, it\'s actually much simpler than you may think.
 Let\'s start by adding a new module to the data store at `src/store/messages.js`:

 The first thing we\ll need to do is add a reference to the database to the store.
 That way we\'ll be able to create individual collection references within store modules that will allow us to get data from the database and push new documents to the collection.
-Open up the `src/store/index.js` and update the lines that follow `` to the following:
+Open up the `src/store/index.js` and update the lines that follow `firebase.initializeApp(config);` to the following:

 {% highlight javascript %}
 // ...
 Vue and main Firestore import